 Device Data Model

+Device Data Model Overview

 The Device Data Model is highly flexible and supports:

 Scalability from small, simple devices with minimal state to large, complex devices with tens of MB of state.

 Aggregation of small, possibly industry standard, components.
 For example, a 4-band EQ may have a well-defined and globally agreed representation that may be imported into a larger Device that wants to include one.